 The story made Amar feel sick; it was also close to home.
 It could have been him if he’d carried on being selfish, and forcing younger boys into having sex.

-He wanted to think that he wasn’t like Mohmmad, and definitely not like Edmund.
+He wanted to think he wasn’t like Mohmmad, and definitely not like Edmund.
 He had changed.
 He felt sure of it, but he also knew he’d done some mean stuff.

 Samir and Amar had only the blanket and each other to keep them warm.
 They lay together on one side of the little room on top of some cardboard sheets that provided meagre insulation from the ground.
-Firas joined Burhan, and they slept together on the old mattress.
+Firas joined Burhan, they slept together on the old mattress.